 Last time I talked about how many of the constructs that we have depended on to structure and make sense of our world are disappearing.
 The social, political, economic, environmental, and spiritual norms we are so used to are crumbling because we have resisted letting them go even though it is way past time to move on to newer, more relevant ways of processing and understanding life.

 Our grace period is ending.
 We were given a chance to work with the transition but instead we stalled and avoided it.
 Now the transition has been set in motion in spite of us.
 Most of us will experience this as unpredictable upheaval and insanity, but really this is just what the pattern looks like when one fights against the conclusion of a major cycle.
+The virus is the most obvious example of the shift, but it is still only a part of this larger transformational event.

 Our culture indulges in a reckless fantasy of constant growth, ignoring the part of meaningful growth that is loss, death, contraction, introspection, recovery, and change.
 Though we are unwilling to embrace it, transformation will be visited upon us.